Penguins now know what they're up against in Sens

-PITTSBURGH - They watched film.
-They simulated the Senators trap during practice.
+PITTSBURGH -- They watched film.
+They simulated the Senators' trap during practice.

-But until you see it in the flesh, see how consistently and religiously the Senators execute, it's truly impossible to visualize.
+But until you see it in person, see how consistently and religiously the Senators execute, it's truly impossible to visualize.

 The Penguins got that in Game 1.

-"Experiencing it is something different," said Penguins defenseman Ian Cole after practice on Sunday.
+"Experiencing it is something different," Penguins defenseman Ian Cole said after practice Sunday.

-If there was any doubt what the reigning champs are up against, it's been completely removed now.
-And while we'll make a big deal out of the trap and the system and the Senators attention to detail, it's the execution that is most impressive.
+If there was any doubt what the reigning champs are up against, it has been completely removed now.
+And while we'll make a big deal out of the trap and the system and the Senators' attention to detail, it's the execution that is most impressive.
 Right now, Ottawa is dialed in as much as any team left in the playoffs.
-They truly understand their identity, how they need to play to be successful and they appear to be a group that has a genuine grasp of the opportunity that is in front of them -- an opportunity they are clinging to tightly so it doesn't slip away.
+The Senators truly understand their identity, how they need to play to be successful and they appear to be a group that has a genuine grasp of the opportunity that is in front of them -- an opportunity they are clinging to tightly so it doesn't slip away.

-"The reason Ottawa is where they are is because they've consistently outworked their opponent," said the executive.
-"They outworked Pittsburgh...
+"The reason Ottawa is where they are is because they've consistently outworked their opponent," the executive said.
+"They outworked Pittsburgh. ...
 It's going to come down to blue-collar work ethic, and execution.
 Who sweats the most."

 That work ethic has rarely been a problem for a Mike Sullivan group.
-The Penguins coach had them out for another full practice on Sunday to try and find solutions to a forgettable Game 1, starting practice with a drill that simulated a jammed up neutral zone with players weaving in and out with pucks.
+The Penguins' coach had them out for another full practice Sunday to try and find solutions to a forgettable Game 1, starting practice with a drill that simulated a jammed-up neutral zone with players weaving in and out with pucks.

 An area of focus for the Penguins after the Game 1 loss was shot selection.
 Sullivan wants the Penguins to be more aggressive with their shooting, rather than trying to find the perfect shot.

-During a Sunday morning film session, the Penguins coaches showed a number of situations where they felt there was an opportunity to get a shot on goal, and it didn't happen.
+During a Sunday morning film session, the Penguins' coaches showed a number of situations where they felt there was an opportunity to get a shot on goal, and it didn't happen.

 This isn't a new problem for the Penguins.
 The Senators controlled 59 percent of the even-strength shot attempts in Game 1.
 The Penguins have controlled just 42 percent of the even-strength shot attempts against opponents this postseason, the only surviving team under 50 percent.
-The loss of Kris Letang and Trevor Daley on that defense is a big part of it, but Sullivan also thinks his team could be shooting more.
+The loss of Kris Letang and Trevor Daley on that defense is a big part of it, but Sullivan also says he thinks his team could be shooting more.

 "This is something that's crept into our game over the last few weeks and I think we've got to simplify our game a little bit and just look for opportunities to put more pucks at the net," Sullivan said.
 "I've always been a believer that nothing breaks coverage down better than a shot on goal.
 It forces decision-making.
 If there's hesitation, or sometimes there's duplication of jobs, that's when opportunity presents itself."